 Tarot cards are designed with symbols that appeal to human consciousness.
 When selecting the deck you wish to use, pay close attention to the artwork.
 Select the deck that speaks to you the most.

 It’s important to connect with the history of tarot reading, as well.
 You can learn about tarot cards here before you begin your practice.
+Also Tarot meaning will give you more insight on how to read tarot cards

 Focus on Your Question at Hand